Bayesian Exploration: Incentivizing Exploration in Bayesian Games: Introduction

 A natural simplified model for this scenario is that at each round, multiple drivers arrive and interact through a \emph{routing game} on fixed road network.
 In this game, the agents simultaneously choose their routes, and the delay at each link is determined by the \emph{load}: the number of routes that use this link.
 Typically one assumes a parameterized Bayesian model, where the delay at a particular link is a known function of the load and a vector of parameters.
 The parameter vector is initially not known, but comes from a known Bayesian prior.
 Thus, we have a Bayesian game among the drivers.
 Furthermore, there is a principal that recommends routes to drivers: before each round, it recommends a route to each driver that arrives in this round, and observes the associated delays.
 Since the drivers are not obliged to follow the recommended routes, the recommendations must be ``compatible'' with drivers' incentives, in the sense that they must form a correlated equilibrium in the routing game.
 At each time-step, the principal has a two-pronged goal: to minimize the driving times (\emph{exploit)} and also to obtain information about the unknown parameters (\emph{explore}) for the sake of giving better recommendations in the future.
 The challenge is to find an optimal balance between exploration and exploitation under the constraint that even the exploration must be compatible with drivers' incentives.

-\xhdr{Our contributions.} We put forward a model, called \emph{Bayesian Exploration}, which has the following ingredients.
-Initially, some realized state of nature $\trueState$ is selected from a known prior distribution (and never changes).
+\asmargincomment{moved all stuff on "results" into the next xhdr} \xhdr{Our model.} We put forward a model, called \emph{Bayesian Exploration}, which captures the essence of this motivating example (as well as several other examples discussed below).
+Initially, some realized state of nature $\trueState$ is selected from a known prior distribution, and never changes since then.
 There are $T$ rounds.
 In each round, a new set of $n$ agents arrive and play a game (the same game in all rounds): each agent selects an action, and receives utility determined by the joint action and the state $\trueState$.
 There is a single principal which, in each round, recommends an action to each participating agent, and observes the chosen actions and the resulting utilities.
 The recommendations must be Bayesian incentive-compatible (\emph{BIC}), so that the agents are interested in following them.
 The principal's utility, a.k.a. \emph{reward}, is also determined by the joint action and the state $\trueState$.
 The goal of the principal is to maximize her cumulative reward over all rounds, in expectation over the prior (henceforth, \emph{expected reward}).
+We consider two versions, depending on whether the utilities are ``deterministic" or ``stochastic", \ie whether the utilities of a given joint action are fixed over time (given $\trueState$), or drawn from a fixed distribution.